 The expansion project at Holy Comforter was completed in 1982.
 The parishioners recommitted in 1990, eight years later, to the church’s urban location and mission, and they continued to press for expansion in celebration of the church’s 110th anniversary.
 The renovation, they said, “still left us with a space shortage which has continued to grow as the parish grows.”
 That same year, the parish commissioned a local architect, Bruce R. Wardell, to do a spatial needs study for Holy Comforter.
 Several renovation and expansion options were considered but not acted upon.

 Again, in 2006, the church’s space needs were addressed, and a capital campaign was launched, focusing upon the renovation of existing facilities and the construction or purchase of additional space.
 Parishioners generously pledged $1.1 million.
 Eventually, cost overruns and problems uncovered by structural engineering studies made building a prohibitive option.
 The possibility of purchasing property near the church was explored, but there were no available sites that met the needs of the parish.
 Overdue repair and renovation work on the existing structure was accomplished; a capital maintenance fund was established; and a sizable donation was made to our sister parish, St. Michel Saltadere, in Haiti.
 Parishioners who contributed to the campaign were given three options: the unused portion of their gift could be returned to them; it could be given to a charity of their choice; or it could be retained by the church for the purpose of meeting future church and ministry needs.
-The rectory on Evergreen Street was sold and replaced by a smaller condominium.
+The rectory on Evergreen Street was sold and replaced by a smaller townhouse.

 In 2017, the pastor, Fr.
 Joseph Mary, began to conceptualize a project aimed at renewing the parish as it approached its 140th anniversary, and the Richmond Diocese prepared to celebrate its 200th year.
 This initiative, dubbed “Holy Comforter 2020” kicked off in earnest late that year with plans to restore the sanctuary.
+That effort was completed the following year.

 The goal of the “Holy Comforter 2020” initiative is to deepen the faith of our parish and lay the foundation for future generations by physically enhancing our church, intensifying our spiritual practice and becoming more connected with one another through social activities.
 After soliciting ideas from the congregation over a period of several months, the pastor, staff, the pastoral council and the heads of the parish’s various ministries worked together during a retreat to come up with concrete ways to accomplish this mission.